RedisLabs/redislabs-docs/content/rs/databases/configure/database-persistence.md

 ## Auto Tiering data persistence

-Auto Tiering Flash storage is not considered as persistent storage.
+Auto Tiering flash storage is not considered persistent storage.

 Flash-based databases are expected to hold larger datasets and repair times for shards can be longer under node failures.
 To better protect